k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-2/1.lesson-blue/unit-2.md

 ## Sketch
-### Authoring artifacts - Ideas for bob-cli
+### Authoring artifacts - Ideas for bobctl

-__NOTE__: Better explain bob-artifact
-__NOTE__: This `bobctl` at this moment doesn't exists!

-On the client side, `bobctl` provides commands to push and pull security artifacts into OCI artifacts and pushing these artifact to container registries.
-A bob artifact include tracing policies, attack models, and runtime configurations.
+On the client side, `bobctl` provides commands to bundle and sign security artifacts into OCI artifacts and pushing these artifact to container registries.

-These artifacts can be used in environments like [k8sstormcenter](https://github.com/k8sstormcenter/honeycluster.git) to simulate and analyze threats.

 The bobctl CLI commands for managing BoB artifacts are: